Steve Pasek: Biography and education

-In 2015 and 2016 he passed his exam for secondary school teachers (academic exam of state) in History, Latin, Greek, German, English and Political Sciences at the University of Tubingen.
-There he obtained in 2015 his certificate Pholosophikum in Philosophy.
+In 2015 and 2016 he passed his exam for secondary school teachers (Staatsexamen) in History, Latin, Greek, German, English and Political Sciences at the University of Tubingen.
+There he obtained in 2015 his certificate (Philosophicum) in Philosophy.
 In 2020 he received his Master of Arts in Indoeuropean Studies at the University of Jena.
+Pasek has been working as a teacher at various schools in Germany since 2016.